I Got Hurt on Someone Else's Property - Are They Responsible?

 These accidents are commonly called slip and fall, or trip and fall.
 To recover, a victim must be able to prove that the condition causing them injury at the time of the accident was the result of the property owner's negligence.

 How Can You Prove Your Case?

-There was an dangerous or defective condition on the property
+- There was a dangerous or defective condition on the property

-The property owner knew, or should have known, about the dangerous condition, but failed to take action or took action that was ineffective.
+- The property owner knew, or should have known, about the dangerous condition but failed to take action or took ineffective action

-A landlord who has reserved certain "common" areas of his or her building [ e.g. exterior stairways, hallways and the like] owes the tenants, and those on the property with the permission of the tenants, a duty of reasonable care to keep the property safe.
+A landlord who has reserved certain "common" areas of his or her building [e.g. exterior stairways, hallways, and the like] owes the tenants, and those on the property with the tenants' permission, a duty of reasonable care to keep the property safe.
 Note that this responsibility does not extend to activities or conditions within the individual unit possessed or leased by the tenant.
 Of course, the landlord must know of the dangerous condition in order to be charged with responsibility.
-LEARN MORE.

 Many lawyers will not handle cases of this type.
 I've been prosecuting slip and fall cases for nearly 20 years, so I'm familiar with the nuances.
 Contact me today to schedule your free case evaluation and analysis.